maks-ivanov/amm-demo/README.md

 # Algorand AMM Demo

 This demo is an on-chain automated market maker using smart contracts on the Algorand blockchain.
+This AMM facilitates swaps between configured tokens using the constant product formula and charges a configurable fee.

+Users are able to supply liquidity, for which they receive pool tokens that entitle them to redeem the corresponding portion of pool reserves plus accrued fees.
+First liquidity provider can supply tokens in any proportion.
+Subsequent users supply tokens at current market rate.

+Providers can withdraw liquidity at current market rate, i.e. the current ratio of the reserve.

 ## Usage

-The file `amm/operations.py` provides a set of functions that can be used to create and interact with auctions.
+The file `amm/operations.py` provides a set of functions that can be used to create and interact with AMM.
 See that file for documentation.

 ## Development Setup